James Lally

-James Lally, Irish soldier and Jacobite, died 1691.

-Lally (also O'Mullally) (died 1691) was an Irish landowner and politician from Tuam, County Galway.
-He was a leading member of the Gaelic clan of the O'Mullallys (in Irish Ó Maolalaidh), which was based in the parish of Tuam, County Galway.
-Their lands comprised the lands known as Tulach na Dála (Anglicised as Tullindaly, Tullenadaly, Tullaghnadaly, or Tolendal), four miles north of Tuam town.
+Lally (also O'Mullally) is an Irish landowner and politician from Tuam, County Galway.
+He is a leading member of the Gaelic clan of the O'Mullallys (in Irish Ó Maolalaidh), which is based in the parish of Tuam, County Galway.
+Their lands comprise the lands known as Tulach na Dála (Anglicised as Tullindaly, Tullenadaly, Tullaghnadaly, or Tolendal), four miles north of Tuam town.

-The eldest of five brothers, he was the son of Thomas Lally and Jane Dillon, sister of Theobald Dillon, 7th Viscount Dillon.
-Lally sat as representative of Tuam Borough in King James II's Patriot Parliament of 1689.
+The eldest of five brothers, he is the son of Thomas Lally and Jane Dillon, sister of Theobald Dillon, 7th Viscount Dillon.
+Lally sits as representative of Tuam Borough in King James II's Patriot Parliament of 1689.
 After the Jacobite defeat, his lands were attained and he was declared an outlaw.

-He went to France in 1690 with his cousin, the Honourable Colonel Arthur Dillon, in whose regiment, as Colonel-Commandant, he was killed at Montmélian in 1691.
-His brother, Gerald Lally, followed him to France and was father of Thomas Arthur Lally (1702–1766), Baron de Tollendal and Comte de Lally.
+He went to France in 1690 with his cousin, the Honourable Colonel Arthur Dillon, in whose regiment, as Colonel-Commandant.
+His brother, Gerald Lally, followed him to France and was father of Thomas Arthur Lally (1702–today), Baron de Tollendal and Comte de Lally.